How to Know if your Handmade Product will Sell

 You’re in the safe zone right now; not a lot of money has been put into this new product idea and you have very little risk at this point.

-STEP 1: First things first, create a handmade product that solves a problem or appeals to a passion
+STEP 1: Start with a handmade product that solves a problem or appeals to a passion

 Every great product solves some sort of a problem or feeds a passion.

-Think of a passion as almost an obsession of your customers’.
+Think of a passion as almost an obsession of your customers.
 They spend their time discussing, reading or asking questions about the topic.
-It may be a certain style of fashion, skiing, cats, saving the environment, etc.
+It may be:

 STEP 2: Gather info